- 0 kr

 A Hinza bag is the ultimate everyday bag.
 It is durable, stable, and holds more than you'd think.
 With an inner bag or cover, the bag is even more useful.
 The wide range of colours and the two different sizes mean that everyone can find their own special favourite.

-The large version of the Hinza bag is a Swedish classic that was produced in the 1950s and 60s by the plastics and chemicals company Perstorp AB.
+The large version of the Hinza bag is a Swedish classic from 1957 that was produced by the plastics and chemicals company Perstorp AB.
 The bag, which was called "Shoppingbag 329", was designed by Perstorp AB's employee Curt Christopherson.
-Production of the bag was discontinued when food shops started giving out free disposable plastic bags.
+Production of the bag was discontinued in the mid 60s when food shops started giving out free disposable plastic bags.

 An article of Applied Art

 The opinion committee at the Swedish Society of Crafts and Design - Svensk Forms Opinionsnämnd, has commented on the popular plastic bag designed by Perstorp AB in the 1950s.